raytheonbbn/Godec/doc/CoreComponents.md

 Merges streams that were created by Router.
 Streams are specified as input\_stream\_0, input\_stream\_1 etc, up to \"num\_streams\".
 Time map is the one created by the Router

 ### Extended description:
-Refer to the Router extended description to a more detailed description
+Refer to the Router extended description to a more detailed description.
+This component expects all conversation states from the upstream Router, as well as all the processed streams